Introduction of Client-Server Database

 • The server handles the actual storage and retrieval of data, executing operations requested by the client.

-• In a client-server database architecture, we have the following components:-
+• In this database, we have the following components:-

 • Communication: